You can cut down on sugars by eating fewer sweets, cakes and biscuits, and by avoiding sugary soft drinks and juice.

 Evidence shows that most adults and children consume more sugar than is recommended as part of a healthy balanced diet.
-Sugar should make up less than 10% of the energy you get from food, but many of us are eating far more than that, mostly from ‘discretionary’ foods and beverages such as soft drinks, energy drinks, fruit and vegetable juices, cordial, confectionary and cakes and muffins.
+Sugar should make up less than 10% of the kilojoules (energy) we get from food, but many of us eat far more than that, mostly in ‘discretionary’ foods and beverages such as soft drinks, energy drinks, fruit and vegetable juices, cordial, confectionary and cakes and muffins.

-The sugars found naturally in whole fruit are less likely to cause tooth decay, because the sugars are contained within the structure of the fruit.
+The sugars found naturally in whole fruit are less likely to cause tooth decay because these sugars are contained within the structure of the fruit.
 But when fruit is juiced or blended, the sugars are released.
-Once released these sugars can damage teeth, especially if fruit juice is drunk frequently.
+Once released, these sugars can damage teeth, especially if fruit juice is drunk frequently.

 Tips to cut down on sugars

-For a healthy, balanced diet, cut down on foods and drinks containing added sugars.
+For a healthy, balanced diet, cut down on foods and drinks that contain added sugars.